tom-pettit/CreatingARedditBotGuide/README.md

-# A short, simple guide on how to set up your own reddit bot.
+# A short, simple guide on how to do set up a reddit bot.
 Because I couldn't seem to find a good one when I needed it :/

 **Step 1**
+> WARNING: This bot will operate on the reddit account used to create it.
+Thus, if you want your bot to run on its own reddit account, you need to create a new reddit account and then do the following steps.

 > Visit: https://old.reddit.com/prefs/apps/

 **Step 2**